patriciajeanperez/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/99-download-files-webscreenlet-android.markdown

 you get unexpected behavior, you may need to remove those listeners in Web Screenlet.
 To do so, add a JavaScript file to your app that contains this code:

-    /*replace this with your own logic to look for wanted a elements*/ var aElements = document.getElementsByTagName('a');
+    /*Replace this with your own logic to look for wanted a-elements*/ var aElements = document.getElementsByTagName('a');

     for (var i = 0; i < aElementsDocument.length; i++) {
-        /*Remove all listener attached to the element*/ var clone = element.cloneNode(true);
+        /*Remove all listeners attached to the element*/ var clone = element.cloneNode(true);
         element.parentNode.replaceChild(clone, element);
     }